-For a specific facility to be eligible for financial incentives in the program, the facility must receive electric service from El Paso Electric and be located in Texas.
+A customer is defined by a single Tax ID number.
+Multiple locations of one organization are thereby considered a single customer, regardless of how many El Paso Electric account numbers they may have.
+For a specific facility to be eligible for financial incentives in the Program, the facility must receive electric service from El Paso Electric and be located in Texas.

-To participate in this Program, please see the "Program Enrollment/Contacts" section at the end of this manual.
+To participate in the 2015 SCORE Program, please see the "Program Enrollment/Contacts" section at the end of this manual.